davideas/AvocadoServerCE/INSTRUCTIONS.md

   - You associate the generated exploded folder (use `avocado-spring-boot/build/libs/exploded`) from .war file as deployment Artifact.
   - In the deployment tab, use Application context "/avocado".
   - Use Run Gradle task (skip tests with: -x test) so local configuration can be copied into the spring properties.

+# A note on Spring Security _vs_ JwtInterceptor
+The project has both profiles, currently _Spring Security_ is commented out.
+To activate it, uncomment relevant parts and comment the class exclusion in `Application.java` as well as the `JwtInterceptor` invocation.<br>
+Pojo classes already extend from _Spring Security_ interfaces.

+At the moment the complexity and the over head of _Spring Security_ doesn't convince me and I suggest to adopt a good custom `JwtInterceptor` and few checks in the `LoginUseCase`.